 To be reliable, the NEM must match supply with demand from consumers while keeping power system equipment within its operating requirements.
-In addition, the NEM must be operated over the year so that there is enough supply to make sure that demand is met at least 99.998% of the time.
-To meet both of these needs, reserves may be required to respond to demand peaks during periods of extreme heat or cold or to cover potentially long periods of dark and still 'renewable droughts' across the NEM, as well as flexible generation that can respond to regular large swings in demand.
+In addition, the NEM must be operated over the year so that there is enough supply to make sure demand is met at least 99.998% of the time.
+To meet both of these needs, reserves may be required to respond to demand peaks during periods of extreme heat or cold or to cover potentially long periods of dark and still 'renewable droughts' across the NEM.